asimashfaq/proof-of-stake/README.md

 ```go
 (tx Transaction) verifyTx() bool
 ```
-Checks whether the signature matches the public key of the sender (proof that the sender was in posession of the corresponding private key)
+Checks whether the signature matches the public key of the sender (proof that the sender was in posession of the corresponding private key).

 - Transaction Types (tbd)